kusterlab/topas-pipeline/README.md

 ## Example

 An example of the project folder setup and configuration file can be found in the `/example` folder.
+Check the ReadMe in the `/example` folder for details.

 ## Integration tests